rkarallus/rkarallus.github.io/index.md

 Even though I learned **French** for about 4 years in school, my skills are pretty rusty.
 You may be more successful approaching me in Klingon (which I did neither learn nor speak at any point).

 ## Social Media
+I do not consider social media as a beneficial concept for the individual and the society.
+Therefore my activities are very limited.

+You can find me on [LinkedIn](https://www.linkedin.com/in/ronnykarallus/) which I mostly use to keep in contact with people I met in my professional career.

+I also do have a barely active [Twitter](https://twitter.com/RonnyKarallus) account, because ... everybody does.

+The magic of Instagram or TikTok did never spark me ...

 ## Personal Values